 - Adaptive gridding and scale management: The goal is to establish simple links between geological models and the physical processes involved in several indirect subsurface measurements (e.g., reservoir production, deformations, waveforms, gravity anomalies, etc).
 Controlling the level of detail and consistently simplifying the geomodel is essential to ensure efficient and accurate physical computations such as flow simulation.

-- Restoration, geomechanics and waves: We investigate the relations between geological structures and the mechanical evolution of the subsurface.
-This research concerns the past and current geometry and stress state of the subsurface, and has implications for understanding their evolution during natural resource exploitation.
+- Physical processes: We investigate the relations between geological structures and the physical processes in the subsurface (mechanical evolution, wave propagation, flow).
+This research concerns the past and current geometry and physical state of the subsurface, and has implications for optimizing natural resource management and reducting geological uncertainties by solving inverse problems.